 And the answer is… that’s a stupid question.
 No one could have stopped me reading it.
 I was compelled.
 The week after buying Carrie, I went back to the same shop and bought King’s second book Firestarter.
 Over the following year, I read them all.

 And I think I know why I needed these.
 I know the two reasons that make me sure that it was right for me to read Carrie at 11 years old.
 The first reason is…

-As an adult it’s been hard, but I’ve learnt to understand what’s happening and I’ve learnt and am learning to manage it.
-It was much worse as a child.
+That fear was much worse as a child.
 I didn’t understand it at all.
-I didn’t have the vocabularly to explain it.
+I didn’t have the vocabulary to explain it.
 Experiencing terror in books helped me express and release a fear that would otherwise have remained stuck inside me.
 It was like playing with a dial and the radio and finding the exact song I needed to hear – it was the exact frequency for what was inside me.

 But it’s not just that, there’s a second reason.
-Reading horror and watching and listening to things much more extreme than anyone around me could handle, well that made me feel…
+Reading Stephen King and books that were much more extreme than anyone around me could handle, well that made me feel a…

 So, thanks Mr King!